-The goal of the spoken part in a song is to give the singer a chance to take a step back and offer a type of director's commentary on proceedings.
+The goal of the spoken segment of a song is to give the singer a chance to take a step back and offer a type of director's commentary on proceedings.

-Let's have a closer look at some more Elvis songs that contain a spoken segment:
+Let's have a closer look another few Elvis songs with spoken parts:

 1. U.S. MALE

 In 1965 Elvis recorded movie songs ONLY.
-In my opinion his "comeback" already started when he recorded a Grammy Award-winning gospel album the next year.
-All through 1966-1968 it seems like Elvis experimented different ways to go musically, but no one (especially not the charts) took notice.
-One of these "comeback" songs was U.S. Male, a talking blues.
+In 1966 he recorded a Grammy Award-winning gospel album.
+In my opinion that's when his "comeback" started.
+From 1966-1968 it seems Elvis experimented different ways to go musically, but no one took notice.
+This talking blues was one of those early "comeback" songs.
 I bet Elvis was eager to cut his teeth on this one.

 2. MAMA LIKED THE ROSES

-On 31 July 1969 Elvis returned to live performances in Vegas.
-Mama Liked The Roses was recorded earlier the same year at the American Studio in Memphis.
-According to accounts, Elvis LOVED this song but had laryngitis, so a backing track was laid down and Elvis overdubbed his vocal at a later stage.
+This one was recorded early in 1969 at the American Sound Studio in Memphis.
+According to accounts, Elvis loved this song but had laryngitis, so a backing track was laid down and Elvis overdubbed his vocal at a later stage.

 3. ONLY THE STRONG SURVIVED

-This song was also recorded at the American Studio sessions.
-One time during the recording they had to stop as the engineer heard a strange buzzing sound on the tape.
-Turns out it was a car idling outside!
-It seems Elvis found Only The Strong Survived difficult to sing as he reprimanded himself throughout, but he did not give up and eventually did 29 takes of which the last one was seemingly used.
+Another one recorded at American.
+One time during the sessions they had to stop as the engineer heard a strange buzzing sound on the tape.
+Turns out it was a car idling outside.
+It seems Elvis found the song difficult to record as he reprimanded himself throughout but he prevailed and did 29 takes, of which the last take was seemingly used.

 4. POLK SALAD ANNIE

-This song, which Elvis only recorded live on stage, is about the lifestyle of a poor girl and her family.
-It seems "polk salad" is a tall plant of which the leaves are eaten, after having been cooked several times, and goes well with ham.
-Elvis introduced this showstopper at his second Vegas season in Jan/Feb 1970.
+This song, only recorded live on stage, is about the lifestyle of a poor girl and her family.
+Elvis introduced the showstopper at his 2nd Vegas season in Jan/Feb 1970.

 5. ARE YOU SINCERE